 H. Lots shall be graded away from the building(s).
 Additionally, drainage shall be provided in a manner which will prevent the collection of stormwater in pools or other unauthorized concentrations of flow, and water shall not flow across adjacent property lines at greater than predevelopment rates.

 I. Approval of drainage structures shall be obtained from the appropriate municipal, county, state and federal agencies and offices.
 Where required, each applicant shall make application to the Division of Water Resources of the State Department Of Environmental Protection And Energy, the Cape May County Engineering Department and the City Engineer.
-Final approval shall not be effective until letters of approval from the proper governmental authorities shall be furnished to the Secretary of the Planning Board or the Secretary of the Zoning Board of Adjustment, as the case may be, with a copy of each letter forwarded to the City Engineer.
+Final approval shall not be effective until letters of approval from the proper governmental authorities shall be furnished to the Secretary of the Planning Board, with a copy of each letter forwarded to the City Engineer.

 J. When required by the municipality and as indicated on an approved development plan, a drainage right-of-way easement shall be provided to the City where a tract or lot is traversed by a watercourse, surface or underground drainageway or drainage system, channel or stream.
 The drainage right-of-way easement shall conform substantially with the lines of such watercourse and, in any event, shall meet any minimum widths and locations as shown on any adopted Official Map on Master Plan.
 Such easement shall be expressed on the plat as follows: "Drainage easement granted for the purposes provided and expressed in the Land Development Ordinance of the City of North Wildwood."